yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2021/index.md

 As a side benefit, now textures remain in the GPU memory all the time, since they don't need to be transferred between CPU and GPU for decoding.
 This means that there won't be time spent downloading the texture to CPU and then uploading it back to the GPU after the decoding is done, like in the old implementation.

+This feature works as intended on all GPU vendors on Windows, although there are a few problems on Linux (more especifically, the `AMDGPU-PRO` driver) that still need to be ironed out.
+Our devs are working hard to solve these bugs, so we ask our tuxfriends to be patient and stay tuned!

+Since compute programs were originally meant to manipulate image data, they also worked out nicely to fix a problem with one of the rendering APIs used in yuzu, by [using compute shaders to swizzle BGR textures on copy](https://github.com/yuzu-emu/yuzu/pull/5891).

 {{< single-title-imgs
     "Color-swapped and properly swizzled versions of `Octopath Traveler`'s title screen.
     "./octopath1.jpg"
     "./octopath2.jpg"
   >}}

-Since compute programs were originally meant to manipulate image data, they also worked out nicely to fix a problem with one of the rendering APIs used in yuzu, by [using compute shaders to swizzle BGR textures on copy](https://github.com/yuzu-emu/yuzu/pull/5891).
 In OpenGL, colours are stored in channels, and the way they are laid out varies depending on the format used.
 For example, the `RGB` format stores the color channels in the order "Red, Green and Blue", while the `BGR` format stores the channels in the order "Blue, Green and Red".
 Unfortunately, this latter format isn't supported internally in OpenGL, which caused problems with a number of games that made use of `BGR` textures: their Red and Blue channels were swapped and the final images looked blue-ish.